Nancheying village, Fangshan District.

 |1446||discovered by a Buddhist monk.|

-Shihuadong is a huge cave of 2.5km with five levels.
+石花洞 (Shihuadong) is a huge cave system of 2.5 km length with eight levels.
 It is known for hundreds of years and according to legend was discovered by the Buddhist monk Yuan Guang in the 11th year of the Ming Dynasty (1446).
-He named it Qianzhen Dong (Qianzhen Cave).
+He named it 潜真洞 (Qianzhen Dong, Qianzhen Cave) which translates cave full of truths.
 The first chamber contains three large Buddha statues dated to 1456, which means they were erected only 10 years after the cave was discovered.
-This is the reason why the cave was renamed Shifo Dong which translates Ten Buddhas Cave or Stone Buddhas Cave.
+This is the reason why the cave was renamed 石佛洞 (Shifo Dong) which translates Ten Buddhas Cave or Stone Buddhas Cave.
 On the southern cliff of the cave entrance is a stone inscription with this name and the text "Ten Kings of the Nether World".